iExecBlockchainComputing/dataprotector-sdk/PROMOTE.md

 publish the package @iexec/dataprotector-deserializer on npm with the tag latest

-### protected-data-delivery-dapp

-#### protected-data-delivery-dapp-deploy-app-whitelist-staging

-deploy a whitelist for the protected-data-delivery-dapp on the staging env

-**impacts:**

-- staging env will change
-- dapp must be added to the whitelist

-#### protected-data-delivery-dapp-deploy-app-whitelist-prod

-deploy a whitelist for the protected-data-delivery-dapp on the prod env

-**impacts:**

-- prod env will change
-- dapp must be added to the whitelist

-#### protected-data-delivery-dapp-docker-non-tee-dev

-build the protected-data-delivery-dapp non-tee docker image for dev

-#### protected-data-delivery-dapp-docker-non-tee-staging

-build the protected-data-delivery-dapp non-tee docker image for staging

-#### protected-data-delivery-dapp-docker-non-tee-prod

-build the protected-data-delivery-dapp non-tee docker image for prod

-#### protected-data-delivery-dapp-deploy-staging

-deploy the tee protected-data-delivery-dapp add it to the staging app whitelist and register the ENS for staging environment

 **promote params:**

 - `DOCKER_IMAGE_TAG` (optional): deploy from an existing sconified image (ex: `staging-0ae6997bc7443eca30dd888003efc2ecd8cf2e20-sconify-5.7.5-v12-production`, default use the commit)